Emulsion Overview

 Figure 2: Emulsions as a Mechanism for Emission Reduction

-It is the water content and stability of APT’s emulsified fuels that produce their unique combustion characteristics.
+It is the water content and stability of AET’s emulsified fuels that produce their unique combustion characteristics.
 For example, when a base fuel is sprayed into the combustion chamber (whether it is a diesel engine, a steam boiler or a furnace), it is atomized into droplets varying in size from 20 to 100 microns.
 Because only the surface of each fuel droplet exposed to air can burn, larger liquid fuel droplets do not burn completely, leaving unburned carbon to collect on the surfaces of a combustion chamber or escape as particulate matter in exhaust gases.
 This reduces overall thermal efficiency and increases harmful emissions (refer to Figure 3 below).

 Figure 3: Base Fuel Combustion